srgrr/gombinatorics/README.md

 I'll keep adding samples, configurations and support as time goes by.

 # Functional example
-The library allows you to turn memory-heave, single threaded code like this
+The library allows you to turn memory-heavy, single threaded code like this
 ```go
 func main() {
 	// 1.
 Create a slice of numbers from 1 to 10